SjorsVanGelderen/AlgorithmsAssignment/README.md

 At this point you should be able to build.
 If you cannot, you may have to add MonoGame(DesktopGL) from NuGet to both projects in the solution.
 Possibly you will also have to include FSharp through NuGet.

+# MCGB.exe / nVidia error troubleshooting
+Should you get an error relating to MCGB.exe, try opening the Content.mcgb file in the Content folder and rebuilding the file from within the MonoGame Pipeline Tool.

 # Finally
 Let me know how things go.
 If you have any issues, please report them on GitHub!